Distribution-Level Feature Distancing for Machine Unlearning: Towards a Better Trade-off Between Model Utility and Forgetting: Discussion

 \subsection{Information Leakage in Error-Maximization}

-A trained model generally shows lower loss values for training data compared to unseen data, which can unintentionally lead to data leakage.
+A trained model generally shows lower loss values for training data compared to unseen data, which can lead to data leakage.
 Methods like UNSIR~\cite{UNSIR} and SCRUB~\cite{SCRUB} that maximize loss for data intended to be forgotten may inadvertently increase the loss for forget data beyond that of unseen data, making the model vulnerable to membership inference attacks.
 Our findings reveal that even with unlearning, naive error-maximization can still result in information leakage.
-Specifically, when the number of forgotten samples is small (fewer than 100), the loss values for forget data can abnormally increase, exceeding those of unseen data (see Figure~\ref{fig:errorshooting}).
-This issue highlights a risk that has been largely overlooked in prior studies.
+Specifically, when the number of forget samples is small (\(< 100\)), the loss values for forget data can abnormally increase, exceeding those of unseen data (Figure~\ref{fig:forget_unseen_loss_comparision}).
+This issue highlights a risk that has been overlooked in prior studies.